Mister Mosquito: Legacy

 On July 3, 2003, a sequel called Ka 2: Let's Go Hawaii (蚊2 レッツゴーハワイ) was released only in Japan.
 The game takes place in Hawaii, after the Yamada family wins a vacation from a local shop.
 The gameplay is essentially the same as in Mister Mosquito, but adds a number of new features.
 It allows the player to suck blood from any part of a human's body, not just designated points.
 Pressure points now allow the player to suck more blood from certain points.
-Finally, a new relaxation point system gives the player the opportunity to calm down an attacker if he is being chased.
-In 2004, Official U.S. PlayStation Magazine named the sequel as one of several Japanese and European games the publication wanted localized in North America.
+Finally, a new relaxation point system gives the player the opportunity to calm down an attacker if they are being chased.
+In 2004, Official U.S. PlayStation Magazine named the sequel as one of several Japanese and European games which the publication wanted to see available in North America.

-Mr.Mosquito makes a cameo as a unlockable bot in Astro Bot.
+Mr. Mosquito also appeared as an unlockable character in Astro Bot.